Sangisme108/UDPT/README.md

 To start developing the dashboard enter the `static` directory and run `npm install` to get the frontend dependencies.

-Change code in JS files or in templates, then run `make gen` to generate `bindata.go` file.
+Change code in JS files or in templates, then run `make gen` to generate assets files.
 This is a method of embedding resources in Go applications.

 ### Resources